R&D Tax Incentive 2026 – Rates, Deadlines and Key Changes

 Recent Legislative Changes

-AusIndustry has also enhanced its data matching capabilities, cross-referencing registrations with ATO data, IP Australia patent filings and other government program applications.
+AusIndustry also cross-references registrations with ATO data, IP Australia patent filings and other government program applications.

 R&D Intensity Premium Explained

-The intensity premium determines the non-refundable offset rate for companies with turnover between $20 million and $150 million.
+The intensity premium determines the non-refundable offset rate for companies with aggregated turnover of $20 million or more (there is no upper turnover limit).

 How R&D Intensity Is Calculated

-R&D intensity is the ratio of eligible R&D expenditure to total deductible expenditure for the income year.
-Only qualifying R&D expenditure is included in the numerator.
+R&D intensity is the ratio of eligible R&D expenditure to total expenses for the income year.
+Only qualifying R&D expenditure is included in the numerator, and the higher premium applies to the portion of R&D expenditure above the 2% threshold.

 Worked Example